Sarchives/Ranker/README.md

 # How to self-host?
 It's pretty simple!
 Just follow these instructions:
 1. Clone the repo.
+2. In the Ranker folder, rename `config.example.json` to `config.json`
-2. Configure the config.json, `token` is not needed if you set `RANKER_TOKEN` environment variable. `GuildId` is needed only if you need the slash commands in only one server.
+3. Configure the config.json, `Token` is not needed if you set `RANKER_TOKEN` environment variable. `GuildId` is needed only if you need the slash commands in only one server.
-3. Open a terminal there.
+4. Open a terminal there.
-4. `cd` to Ranker.
+5. `cd` to Ranker.
-5. Build it with `dotnet build`.
+6. Build it with `dotnet build`.
-6. Run it with `dotnet run`.
+7. Run it with `dotnet run`.

 # Contributors
 We'd like to thank our contributors for making this possible.